sebastian-mora/ruse_website/blogs/going-serverless/index.md

 ### Metadata

 The previous website attached metadata to a blog post by creating a row in MySQL.
-This allowed the blog to have custom slugs, tags, date, title, and whatever items I wanted.
+This allowed the blog to have custom slugs, tags, dates, title, and whatever items I wanted.

 The replacement for this was adding a `metadata.json` file to each blog post in S3.
 Now when the API is called a lambda function can query the S3 bucket for blogs and load their associated metadata files before returning.